sveetch/boussole/docs/api/index.rst

 This part of Boussole should not concern end users because they don't directly exploit it, it documents some behaviors but they should be better documented from Tutorial.

-The core API should 100% covered for documentation and unittests.
+The core API should be 100% covered for documentation and unittests.

 Modules
 *******